 In order to help protect Florida's historical records, researchers are asked to follow standard archival procedures by bringing only pencils, note cards, loose blank paper, spiral notebooks without material in the pockets, ring binders without material in the pockets, and light wraps such as shawls and sweaters into the search room.
 All material brought into the archives will be examined upon leaving.
-Researchers may bring cameras (no flash) and wand scanners into the Archives provided the Reference staff determines that the equipment will not pose harm to historical records or fragile books.
+Researchers may bring cameras (no flash) into the Archives provided the Reference staff determines that the equipment will not pose harm to historical records or fragile books.

 The following items are strictly prohibited: any form of ink or ink pens, briefcases, bags, purses, envelopes or other containers, or any material that might be confused with archival holdings.
 Lockers are available to researchers needing to store these items while visiting the Archives.

 Original records must be returned to Reference staff no later than 10 minutes prior to closing.
 Books and microfilm must be returned no later than 5 minutes prior to closing.
 All patrons must have removed their belongings from the lockers and have exited the Research Room by closing time.